cn10xdev/ECommerce_Product_Page/README.md

 │   │   ├── Cart.js          # Component for displaying the shopping cart
 │   │
 │   ├── App.js               # Main app component
-│   ├── index.js             # Entry piont for the app
+│   ├── index.js             # Entry point for the app
 │   ├── styles.css           # Styling for the components
 │
-├── package.json             # Project configuration and dependencies
-└── README.md                # Documentation for the project
+├── .gitignore               # To ignore the files and folders from git ├── package.json             # Project configuration and dependencies └── README.md                # Documentation for the project